AdobeDocs/analytics.en/help/admin/admin/c-processing-rules/processing-rules.md

 ## Known limitations

-* If you want to use carats (^) in processing rules for delimiters or other purposes, you must double the number of carats in the string.
+* If you want to use carats (^) in processing rules for delimiters or other purposes, each single carat must be represented by two carats.
 For example, represent a single carat as ^^, a double carat as ^^^^, etc.